djangocon/2023.djangocon.us/_posts/2023-07-07-get-active.md

 The [North/South Greenway](https://www.dprplaymore.org/265/North-South-Greenway) (7.5 miles of paved trail).

-The [American Tobacco Trail](https://triangletrails.org/american-tobacco-trail) (22 miles of rails to trails).
+The [American Tobacco Trail](https://triangletrails.org/american-tobacco-trail) has 22 miles of rails to trails that starts less than a mile from the hotel and continues south for 14 milespaved and 8 more of gravel after that

 The [East Coast Greenway](https://www.greenway.org/states/north-carolina) runs through Durham.

-The [Falls Lake State Recreation Area](https://www.ncparks.gov/state-parks/falls-lake-state-recreation-area) has 15 miles of MTB and 25 miles of hiking.
+The [Falls Lake State Recreation Area](https://www.ncparks.gov/state-parks/falls-lake-state-recreation-area) has 15 miles of mountain biking and 25 miles of hiking.

 <img src="/static/img/blog/philippe-oursel-hEzxeDOMXoo-unsplash-biking.jpg" alt="Photo of bikers by Phillippe Oursel via Unsplash" title="Biking" style="width:30%; display:block; float:right;" />